Be-EmnetElias/HiveMax/README.md

         - AI Genetic Algorithm
             * Start weights, run generations and choose the weights that keep winning

+        - Redo move generation
+            * use bit manipulation and eliminate bugs with better test/coverage

+        - Remove all methods from board class, it should only hold data
+            * refine the makemove and unmakeMove function

         - Openings/Endgame
             * Read from data base for the first ~5 moves and the last 7 moves

+        - End game conditions
+            * Checkmate, Stalemate, Draw/Insufficient Material

         - UI for pawn promotion selection